nicholaswmin/editable-list/README.md

 ## The good stuff

 It's flexible.
-You can easily change the DOM of each row, apply CSS to it from the containing element, & call functions of the containing element.
+You can easily change the DOM of each row, apply CSS to it from the containing element & call functions of the containing element.

 Nevertheless, the Shadow DOM encapsulation principles apply as usual.